ibbles/LearningUnreal/Scriptable Tools Mode.md

 A [[Blueprint Event]] (Or overridable function?
 Not sure.) that the Editor Scriptable Tool can listen for.
 Add to the [[Event Graph]] with [[My Blueprint Panel]] > Add > Override Function > On Script Shutdown.
 Has Shutdown Type output pin, one of Completed, Accept, Cancel.
+These corresponds to the buttons at the bottom of the [[Level Viewport]] when the tool is active.
 Use a Switch On Tool Shutdown Type node to branch based on the shutdown type.

 If you have a Property Set child class with Instance Editable [[Blueprint Variable]]s it is common to call Save Property Set Settings on Completed and Accept.